mgblackwater/stevekinney.net/content/courses/testing/continuous-integration.md

 ### Test the Workflow with a Pull Request

-To ensure everything is working:

-- Create a new branch:
+Create a new branch.

   ```bash
   git checkout -b test-ci
   ```

-- Make a small change or add a dummy commit:
+Make a small change or add a dummy commit.

   ```bash
   touch dummy.txt